papaguycodes/BinChecker-WebApp/README.md

 - **JavaScript (ES6+)**: For functionality and API integration.
 - **Knockout.js**: For implementing the ViewModel architecture.

+## Known Issues

+- The app relies on the availability of the BIN List API service.
+If the API is down or unreachable, the app will not function correctly.
+- Certain older browsers may not fully support the features used in the app, such as SVG icons or certain JavaScript functions.

 ## Special Thanks

 - **[BIN List API](https://binlist.net/)**: A free and easy-to-use API service that provides BIN lookup data.